 For Payment - Paypal payments now have a 7% sales tax due to changes in Paypal Thailand.

 Standard trackable registered Post ($14) is now available to the USA, Europe, the UK, and Australia for parcels up to the value of $200 but please be aware that things may slow due to Covid outbreaks.
 ALL orders over $200 and those to Canada, Japan, and NZ - by COURIER ONLY ($53.50) and it gets there in 5 to 9 days.

 If wanting another system in Asia, please write to me and we can work it out.

-A Buddhist Prai Somdet Amulet by Luang Phor Sakhon 2009 in silver
+The LAST Prai Somdet Amulet by Luang Phor Sakhon 2009 - Money/Metta

 Pure Buddhist amulets (without Prai materials) are known as Puttakhun magic and they work in a gentler way but still offer sustained magical force but they can also be with prai if the monk has moved the spirit on.
 This is the case with the works of say Luang Phor Timm, who produced some of the greatest pong prai kuman amulets ever made.